Are favas shell beans may seem like a silly question but reckon on the L-dopa in the pod too.

 In short if you can find young, freshly-harvested fava beans preferably don't shuck them.

-Once they are mature then freezing broad beans for a whole year's supply of medication for Parkinson's disease is not difficult; blanche, chill and dry them first.
+Once they are mature then freezing broad beans for medication for Parkinson's disease is not difficult; blanche, chill and dry them first.

 The worst way to prepare fava beans is to double-shell them.
 First they are shucked from the outer pod and then the skin that surrounds the seed is removed.
 This is how they are commonly eaten, but then they have no fibre and the glycemic index is very high; they raise your blood glucose.